superdrdood/veizy11ty/kanji-progress-tracker/index.md

 Here is my incredibly exciting Kanji Progress Tracker.

 It shows all of the kanji I’m currently learning, with the colours showing my progress with vocabulary containing that kanji.
-Once a kanji is fully filled up with purple, it is mastered.
-Once all the kanji are filled up, I have completed the Japanese language, because that is obviously how languages work.
-More kanji will be added as I get to them, and at some point I will switch over to a full jouyou kanji list.
-I’m not showing that now because it makes my progress look a bit pathetic.

-Clicking on a kanji will show my current Anki status for vocabulary containing that kanji.
-Like the kanji list, the vocabulary list only shows ones I’m currently learning, but I can switch out to a massive dictionary vocabulary list pretty easily.
+Dark purple is classed as mature, light purple as learning, and white as unknown.

+Choose bet

+<div class="listPicker">Learning</div>
+<div class="listPicker">Jouyou</div>

 <div id="pageContainer">
     <div id="kanjiContainer" class="kanjiContainer">